jonathanbowen/jquery.dialogbox/README.md

 * Can be created as 'alert', 'confirm' or 'prompt' boxes
 * Boxes can be customised to contain any content including form elements
 * Can be triggered on all kinds of events, and customised according to the event target
-* Easily set or retrieve data from any form fields within the box
-* Customiseable 'confirm' and 'cancel' functions to respond to user input
+* Extensive API for reacting to user input
-* Many other customiseable settings
-* Built-in functions for sending ajax requests
+* Built-in loading indicator for ajax requests
+* Many customiseable settings for controlling box appearance and behaviour
 * Fully keyboard accessible - return/escape keys can be used to confirm/cancel, and arrow keys to move between Ok and Cancel buttons
 * Boxes can be dragged around the window, constrained within the visible viewport
 * Appearance of boxes can be changed using CSS